Your Expert Guide to Optimizing Payroll Management Processes

 2. Set payroll calendar alerts

-Documenting all your payroll management processes in a handbook allows you to audit your process from time to time and scan for improvements.
-It also helps you onboard new payroll managers more easily, should you ever hand off the task.
+Documenting all payroll management processes in a handbook allows you to audit processes occasionally and scan for improvements.
+It also makes onboarding new payroll managers easier, should you ever hand off the task.

 4. Provide employee training about payroll

-And if you’re the only employee who manages payroll, set aside time to explain how payroll works to your employees and let them know the importance of submitting their hours and documents on time if they want to get paid.
+And if you’re the only employee managing payroll, set aside time to explain how payroll works to employees and let them know the importance of submitting their hours and documents on time if they want to get paid.

 5. Plan for additional payments